jiteshjampa/Employee_Manager/README.md

-Here's an example of a visually appealing GitHub README file using emojis, installation steps, error resolution for MySQL connection failures, and a UML diagram based on your provided entities (`Employee`, `Department`, and `Task`):

----

 # 🧑‍💼 Employee Manager System

 This application is a **Spring Boot** based system that allows managing **Employees**, their **Departments**, and the **Tasks** assigned to them.
 It's designed to help companies streamline their employee data management, including tasks and department assignments.